Variance-based regularization with convex objectives: Robust regularization cannot be too bad

 \subsection{Asymptotics}

-It is important to understand the precise limiting behavior of the robust estimator in addition to its finite sample properties.
+It is important to understand the precise limiting behavior of the robust estimator in addition to its finite sample properties---this allows us to more precisely characterize when there may be \emph{degradation} relative to classical risk minimization strategies.
 With that in mind, in this section we provide asymptotic results for the robust solution~\eqref{eqn:solve-robust} to better understand the consequences of penalizing the variance of the loss itself.
 In particular, we would like to understand efficiency losses relative to (say) maximum likelihood in situations in which maximum likelihood is efficient.
 Before stating the results, we make a few standard assumptions on the risk $\risk(\theta)$, the loss $\loss$, and the moments of $\loss$ and its derivatives.
 Concretely, we assume that

 that is, the risk functional has strictly positive definite Hessian at $\theta\opt$, which is thus unique.
 Additionally, we have the following smoothness assumptions on the loss function, which are satisfied by common loss functions, including the negative log-likelihood for any exponential family or generalized linear model~\cite{LehmannCa98}.
 In the assumption, we let $\ball$ denote the $\ell_2$-ball of radius $1$ in $\R^d$. \begin{assumption} For some $\epsilon > 0$, there exists a function $\lipobj : \statdomain \to \R_+$ satisfying